swaros/managed-out/README.md

      it is <f:red> NOT </> html. <b:green><f:white>just looks similiar</>`)

 		mo.OutLn() // just some space again
-		parser.DisableColor() // disbale color for the next loop }
+		parser.DisableColor() // disable color for the next loop }

 }